tekdemo/Motor/README.md

 # Motor.h

-This class aims to simplify adding motors to Arduino projects.
-Rather than cluttering each directional change with multiple PWM writes, this class simplifies it to
+This class aims to simplify adding motors and motor control ICs to Arduino projects.
+Rather than cluttering each directional change with multiple PWM writes, enable IO writes, and other IC specific handling, this class wraps common functions into a nice, simple API:
 ``` Arduino
 #include <Motor.h>
 DualPWM motor(9,10,8);